Improved Gradient based Adversarial Attacks for Quantized Networks: Related Work

-Adversarial examples are first observed in~\cite{szegedy2013intriguing} and subsequently efficient gradient based attacks such as \gls{FGSM}~\cite{goodfellow2014explaining} and \gls{PGD}~\citenew{madry2017towards} are introduced.
-There exist recent stronger attacks such as~\cite{carlini2016towards,finlay2019logbarrier}, however, compared to \gls{PGD}, they are much slower to be used for adversarial training in practice.
-Some recent works focus on adversarial robustness of \bnns{}~\citenew{bernhard2019impact,galloway2018attacking,khalil2018combinatorial,lin2018defensive}, however, a strong consensus on the robustness properties of quantized networks is lacking.
+Some recent works focus on the adversarial robustness of \bnns{}~\citenew{bernhard2019impact,sen2019empir,galloway2018attacking,khalil2018combinatorial,lin2018defensive}, however, a strong consensus on the robustness properties of quantized networks is lacking.
 In particular, while~\cite{galloway2018attacking} claims parameter quantized networks are robust to gradient based attacks based on empirical evidence,~\citenew{lin2018defensive} shows activation quantized networks are vulnerable to such attacks and proposes a defense strategy assuming the parameters are floating-point.
 Differently,~\cite{khalil2018combinatorial} proposes a combinatorial attack hinting that activation quantized networks would have obfuscated gradients issue.
-In short, although it has been hinted that there might be some sort of gradient masking in \bnns{} (especially in activation quantized networks), a thorough understanding is lacking on whether \bnns{} are robust, if not what is the reason for inferior performance of gradient based attacks on binary networks.
-We answer this question in this paper and introduce improved \gls{PGD} attacks.
+Though as shown in the paper, the combinatorial attack is not scalable and thus experiments were shown on only few layered MLPs trained on MNIST. \cite{sen2019empir} shows ensemble of mixed precision networks to be more robust than original floating point networks; however~\cite{tramer2020adaptive} later shows the presented defense method can be attacked with minor modification in the loss function.
+In short, although it has been hinted that there maybe gradient masking in \bnns{} (especially in activation quantized networks), a thorough understanding is lacking on whether \bnns{} are robust, if not what is the reason for the failure of most commonly used gradient based attacks on binary networks.
+We answer this question in this paper and introduce improved gradient based attacks.